simon-ritchie/apysc/docs_src/source/svg_mask.md

 The `SvgMask` handles SVG graphics mask settings.

-You can set another SVG `DisplayObject` as a mask for an SVG `DisplayObject` (e.g., `ap.Rectangle`) to display only the overlapping area.
+You can set another SVG `DisplayObject` as a mask for an SVG `DisplayObject` (e.g., `Rectangle`) to display only the overlapping area.

 ## Basic usage